Postal Code: 7432

 - Responsibility – Every young person at our learning centre is the designer of their everyday life.
 In self-responsibility and self-determination, they develop themselves in the areas that are of interest to them, while respecting the jointly agreed rules.

-- Freedom – The young people at Ludus work independently.
+- Youth Autonomy – The young people at Ludus work independently.
 They are free to choose with whom and for how long they want to deal with a subject.
 This kind of learning challenges them to take care of their own interests and to develop their own initiative.

-- Nonjudgmental Support – The learning companions guide the young people toward self-reflection by describing the actions they can observe from them and asking them at regular intervals what they have been busy with lately at the learning centre.
+- Adult Allies – The learning companions guide the young people toward self-reflection by describing the actions they can observe from them and asking them at regular intervals what they have been busy with lately at the learning centre.